PericlesSavio/MicroPyEnvWizard/README.md

-# MicroPyWizard
+# MicroPyEnvWizard

 **Version:** 1.0.0

-MicroPyWizard is a **Windows Batch** script that automates the process of cloning GitHub repositories, creating Python virtual environments, and installing dependencies.
+MicroPyEnvWizard is a simple **Windows Batch** script that automates the process of cloning GitHub repositories, creating Python virtual environments, and installing dependencies.